Arc676/SockTalk-Swift/README.md

 The project also includes a second target which is just such a program.

+## SockTalk protocol

+See the repository of the C++ library for a more detailed description of the SockTalk protocol.

 ## Licensing

 Project available under GPLv3.
 See `LICENSE` for full license text.